Tecnativa/doodba/README.md

   IdentityFile ~/.ssh/my_private_key
 ```

+Or you could just drop the key in `id_rsa` and `id_rsa.pub` files and it should
+work by default without the need of adding a `config` file.

 Host key checking is enabled by default, which means that you also need to
 provide a `known_hosts` file for any repos that you wish to access via SSH.